HelmyBlub/chatSim/tasks.md

             - sounds have loudness: higher value -> can be heared from further away
         - if i have a lot of citizens doing stuff, too many sound could play
             - i can only see many citizen on certain zoom level.
 And on high zoom level sounds might be no longer played
+        - on automated tests
+            - prevent sounds from playing if running in the background
     - required sounds
         - tree cutting
         - tree falling